 Long-Term Living Arrangements

 In time, you may find that your cat and dog simply learn to tolerate one another.
 If you are lucky, they will become friends.
 In some cases, the cat and dog can never be safely left alone together.
-Use your best judgment in these situations, and remember: better to be safe than sorry!
+Use your best judgment in these situations.
+Remember, it is always better to be safe than sorry.

 Regardless of the outcome, be sure that your home is set up to allow the cat to have a dog-free retreat.
 Your cat's food, water, and litter box should all be permanently kept in an area that the dog cannot access.
 In addition, you may wish to crate train your dog to help keep things safe while you are gone.
 As always, make sure your pets have plenty of mental and physical stimulation in the form of exercise, engaging toys, and proper training.